FarronF/limerick-council-meetings/meetings/2016/09/19-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City & County Council - 18-07-16.md

 City and County Council assisting in other Local Authority areas and the

-invoiced amounts to these Councils:---
+invoiced amounts to these Councils:
+---
 20

 County